debrawu/ProjectOne/README.md

   2) Compare the deaths of COVID-19 from the US perspective from the population, population density, and GDP

-  3) Does the age demonstrate the COVID-19 death risk in the United States?
+  3) Does the age demonstrate the COVID-19 death risk level in the United States?

   4) Does GDPs for each state have any relationships with Covid-related deaths?